Frequently Asked Questions

-Access to the CDU online Library is available to all enrolled students via CANVAS.
-Links to the Library can be found on the left sidebar of each course.
-Students can access the library orientation and library plan once in the Online Library.
+Access to the Online Library is available to all enrolled students via CANVAS.
+Links to the Online Library can be found on the left sidebar of each course; students can access the library orientation and library plan once in the Online Library.
 Librarian Sr. Rebecca Abel is available at email@example.com and on the Pronto Library group to provide assistance and answer questions.